NJCarlson/Discord-Bot-Bob/README.md

 !spam [message] - BobBot sends the message 5 times, can only send the !insult message, requires permission.

+Note, may need to obtain a new bot token from Discord, since the one in this repo was changed when uploaded.

 TO RUN :
 OPEN COMMAND PROMPT
 ENTER: